jrbartola/trading-bot/README.md

 **Front End**- Navigate to the *www* directory and run `npm install`.
 Make sure you have the latest version of node.js installed on your computer.

 **Back End**- The server should run with both python 2.7.x and 3.x.
-The only dependency is flask, so just do a quick `pip install flask` and you'll be all set.
+The only dependencies are numpy and flask, so just do a quick `pip install flask`, `pip install numpy` and you'll be all set.

 ## Running the Application